lmfit/uncertainties/_sources/user_guide.rst.txt

 >>> x is (1.0*x)
 False

-In order for the resuls of two calculations with uncertainties to be considered equal, the :mod:`uncertainties` package does not test whether the nomimal value and the uncertainty have the same value.
+In order for the result of two calculations with uncertainties to be considered equal, the :mod:`uncertainties` package does not test whether the nominal value and the uncertainty have the same value.
 Instead it checks whether the difference of the two calculations has a nominal value of 0 *and* an uncertainty of 0.